United Work Collective Council: Strike campaign

 As communism began to collapse at the end of the 1980s, people throughout the Soviet Union began to demand national sovereignty.
 While the idea of creating a nation-state independent of the Soviet Union, and possibly in a union with Romania, had a great deal of popularity throughout much of the Moldovan SSR, many industrial workers from Moldova's eastern periphery felt that their country was the Soviet Union and worked to prevent this "nationalization" of the Moldovan SSR.

 When it was leaked to the press that the Moldovan Supreme Soviet was about to establish Moldavian as the only official language, industrial leaders and workers in the eastern city of Tiraspol created the United Work Collective Council (OSTK) to coordinate the activities of the city's many individual work collective councils.
 In effect, during this early period, the OSTK worked as a strike committee and used the work collective councils that existed in each state-run enterprise to shut down production.

-When the OSTK was created on 11 August 1989, the first congress elected as its new chairman Boris Shtefan, a shop foreman from the "Elektromash" Electronics Concern and the chairman of that factory's STK.
+When the OSTK was created on 11 August 1989, the first congress elected as its new chairman Boris Ștefan, a shop foreman from the "Elektromash" Electronics Concern and the chairman of that factory's STK.

 The OSTK expanded quickly to cities throughout the Moldovan SSR and during the period of 16 August 16 to 22 September 1989, the OSTK brought over 200 factories and other state-run enterprises into the strike campaign.
 At its peak in early September, over 100,000 workers participated in the strike.
 However, in the face of as many as half a million demonstrators in the Moldovan capital demanding passage of the language laws, the strike campaign did not affect the course of events in the Supreme Soviet of the Moldovan SSR.